 Good for them, but some viewers are getting a little tired of that horsey dance.

-New York City dwellers may have already noticed teasers for the ads starring Colbert playing on TV screens in the back of taxis over the past week.
+New York City dwellers may already noticed teasers for the new ads starring Colbert playing on TV screens in the back of taxis over the past week.

 SECOND HALF: BOB DYLAN VERSUS JOHN STAMOS

 Chobani may feature a Bob Dylan song in its ad, but rival Oikos has Full House star John Stamos — better known as Uncle Jesse to fans of the sitcom.